Men of all ages bring their favorite fighting roosters to this stadium, pay a fee to enter, put their rooster and their reputation on the line.

 If you get hungry you go through a door into the restaurant where you can eat lumpia, Indian curry, rice and vegetables, seafood or pork dishes,all washed down with a cold Red Lion beer.

-This night we all walk home in the dark and the main obstacle is getting across a street intersection jack hammered out for road work.
+This night, when we all walk home in the dark, our main obstacle is getting across a street intersection jack hammered out for road work.

-On this night, we are pool balls on an uneven concrete table with zero visibility and one big pocket to fall into.
+On this night, we are all crazy pool balls on an uneven concrete table, with zero visibility, and one big corner pocket taunting us to try and make it across the road chasm.

 On Marinduque, you take pleasures as they arrive, and the pleasures are not complicated.